CS 238 Homepage

 The following are the lecture notes to be used in the class.
 Note that most of these slides are provided along with the textbook by Jones and Pevzner, and can be found at this website.
 However, they have been updated extensively below.

-Bioinformatics and early studies of novel coronavirus
+Bioinformatics and early studies of the novel coronavirus

 A shortened introductory lecture